 Content syndication means sending your blog, site, or video content out into third-party sites.
 This can be done via email or a submission form on a website related to your industry.
 For example, if our fictional University published an article on the ROI of a graduate program they may want to submit it to The Chronicle of Higher Education.

-Additionally, you can repost a slightly modified version of your article to publishing platforms like LinkedIn Pulse and Medium.
+Additionally, you can re-post a slightly modified version of your article to publishing platforms like LinkedIn Pulse and Medium.

 Using a paid content amplification strategy can be extremely effective once you’ve done your research.
 You’ll need to know what websites your audience is on and what social media channels they use.
 If you decide to launch a paid social media advertising campaign, don't be like other lazy digital advertisers, creating something your audience will remember for a long time.

 Most content marketing strategies should include social media as one of their publishing channels.
 If you have an advertising budget, spending as little as $50 to boost a facebook post can help extend the reach of your content.
 If your content is designed well and your boosted post is targeted, then driving people to your content and having them engage with it will also help accelerate your rankings.